The Ultimate Scotland Bucket List: 25+ Must-See Places for Your Scottish Adventure

 The charming village of Killin sits at the west end of Loch Tay in the picturesque Scottish Highlands.
 One of its top attractions is the stunning Falls of Dochart, a series of cascading waterfalls set amongst verdant greenery.
 The falls tumble over large rocks as the River Dochart flows through the heart of Killin before emptying into Loch Tay.

 A short and easy walk from the village center leads to a footbridge with panoramic views of the falls.
 The best time to visit is after heavy rainfall when the water rages over the rocks.
-On sunny days, rainbows often form in the mist above the falls.
-Photographers flock here to capture iconic images of the waterfalls with the old stone bridge in the foreground.

 In addition to marveling at the falls, Killin offers abundant outdoor activities.
 From the village, scenic hiking and biking trails wind through the surrounding glens and forests.
 The River Lochay provides excellent salmon and trout fishing.
 For the adventurous, kayaking and canoeing on Loch Tay allows you to take in breathtaking highland scenery from the water.